 “Once you make this transition, you can then train harder, perform longer, and recover faster,” they say.

 Therein lies the simple answer to why both endorse a low-carb lifestyle for athletes:

 “ This strategy has worked for us and many people we know,” They say.
-More importantly, we have both conducted and published human research that supports this approach, adding to a growing body of literature that now points to the merits of reducing dietary carbohydrates to optimise fat metabolism.”
+More importantly, they have both conducted and published human research that supports this approach.
+It adds to a growing body of literature that now points to the merits of reducing dietary carbohydrates to optimise fat metabolism.

-At the very least, Federer is highly unlikely to be eating refined, highly-processed, high-sugar and high-carbohydrate foods.
-He also shows no signs of insulin resistance and, therefore, has no need to keep carbs very low (in the ketogenic range).
+At the very least, Federer is highly unlikely to be eating a diet high in refined, highly-processed, high-sugar and high-carbohydrate foods.
+He shows no signs of insulin resistance and, therefore, has no need to keep carbs very low (in the ketogenic range).

-I’d say overall his lean, mean physique, stamina and endurance levels on court are strong signals of a Banting-inspired eating regimen.
+I’d say that overall his lean, mean physique, stamina and endurance levels on court are strong signals of at the very least a low-carb bias.
 And he definitely does not demonstrate fat phobia.